anagata-design/kantumruy-pro/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- seven.dnom
+	- six.dnom
 	- uni17D2179A.narrow.BRACKET.108
+	- zero.numr
-	- eight.dnom
+	- two.numr
-	- seven.dnom
+	- daggerdblsuperior
 	- one.numr
-	- zero.numr
 	- eight.numr
-	- acutecomb.asc
-	- gravecomb.asc
-	- six.dnom
+	- zero.dnom
-	- nine.dnom
+	- five.numr
 	- And 17 more.

 Use -F or --full-lists to disable shortening of long lists.